symbolic-kg/PyClause/docs/data/loading_rules.rst

 There exist three possibilities of loading rules into the the loader with the ``Loader.load_rules(...)`` function.
 All of them require rules to be represented in a human understandable string format.
 Additionally, rules need to be assigned with their support and number of body groundings (num_predictions) and in two cases also with their confidence.
+If the rules are only given in integer idx form, PyClause provides a Python utility to translate them into their string format.

 **1) Loading from list of rule strings and list of stats**